 The long-term expected rate of return of 6% on OPEB Trust investments was determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Title 8, Chapter 27, Section 802 Tennessee Code Annotated, establishes the responsibility of the trustees to adopt written investment policies authorizing how assets in the OPEB Trust may be invested and reinvested by the State Treasurer.
+Section 8-27-802, Tennessee Code Annotated,-establishes the responsibility of the trustees to adopt written investment policies authorizing how assets in the OPEB Trust may be invested and reinvested by the State Treasurer.
 The treasurer may invest trust assets in any security or investment in which the Tennessee Consolidated Retirement System (TCRS) is permitted to invest, provided that investments by the OPEB Trust shall be governed by the investment policies and guidelines adopted by the trustees.
 Any changes to the investment policy will be the responsibility of the established trustees.

 The OPEB Trust investment policy target asset allocation and allocation range for each major asset class is summarized in the following table:

-Allocation Range
+Allocation

 Asset Class Minimum Maximum Target Allocation

 Equities 25% 80% 53%

 Fixed income and short-term securities 20% 50% 25%

 Real estate 0% 20% 10%

 Private equity and strategic lending 0% 20% 7%

 Cash and cash equivalents 0% 25% 5%

 100%

-The best estimates of geometric real rates of return for each major asset class included in the target asset allocation as of June 30, 2022, are summarized in the following table:
+The best estimates of geometric real rates of return for each major asset class included in the target asset allocation as of June 30, 2023, are summarized in the following table:

+Long-term Expected Real

+A goot Class Rate of Return

-Asset Class Long-term Expected Real Rate of Return
+Asset Class Rate of Return

-U.S. equity 4.89%
+U.S. equity 4.65%

-Developed market international equity 5.38%
+Developed market international equity 4.55%

-Emerging market international equity 5.97%
+Emerging market international equity 4.94%

-Private equity and strategic lending 5.18%
+Private equity and strategic lending 5.43%

-U.S fixed income 2.74%
+U.S fixed income 2.59%

-Real estate 4.79%
+Real estate 4.16%

-Cash (government) 1.17%
+Cash (government) 1.32%